-Reviewers say the GMC Sierra 1500’s cabin is spacious, with comfortable seats and decent outward visibility.
-Several do note, however, that its cabin design and material quality falls short of rivals like the Ram 1500 and Ford F-150, which have been more recently redesigned.
-They also say that while the lackluster cabin materials are fine for the lower and mid-level trims, they expect better from the top SLT and Denali trim levels that are more expensive and billed as luxury trims.
+Reviewers say the 2013 GMC Sierra 1500’s cabin is spacious, with comfortable seats and decent outward visibility.
+Several do note, however, that its cabin design and material quality falls short of those of rivals like the Ram 1500 and Ford F-150, which have been more recently redesigned.
+They also say that while the lackluster cabin materials are fine for the lower and mid-level trims, they expect better from the top SLT and Denali trim levels, which are more expensive and billed as luxury trims.

 - "While the luxury interior looks nicer, many of its panels are cut from the same hard plastic you'll find in the Pure Pickup setup.
 Even the Denali is the same way.
 It's not bad by any means, but we think something dubbed luxury should feel as good as it looks." -- Consumer Guide